MicrosoftDocs/cpp-docs/docs/dotnet/iterating-over-stl-collection-by-using-for-each.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Iterating Over STL Collection By Using for each
+# Iterating Over C++ Standard Library Collection By Using for each
-The `for each` keyword can be used to iterate over a Standard C++ Library (STL) collection.
+The `for each` keyword can be used to iterate over a C++ Standard Library collection.

 ## All Platforms
  **Remarks**

- An STL collection is also known as a *container*.
-For more information, see [STL Containers](../standard-library/stl-containers.md).
+ A C++ Standard Library collection is also known as a *container*.
+For more information, see [C++ Standard Library Containers](../standard-library/stl-containers.md).

 ## Examples
  **Example**